isaacdonaldson/NanoWatchrs/README.md

 }
 ```

-_Note_: Ping checks might not be supported on some setups (like cloudflare workers).
+_Note_: Ping checks might not be supported on some setups (like Cloudflare Workers or AWS Lambdas).

 ### Port Check